Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

     }
     ```

-    -   When `LastDiscoveryStatus` displays as `DiscoverOK`, the node BMC has been successfully discovered.
+    - When `LastDiscoveryStatus` displays as `DiscoverOK`, then the node BMC has been successfully discovered.
     - If the last discovery state is `DiscoveryStarted` then the BMC is currently being inventoried by HSM.
     - If the last discovery state is `HTTPsGetFailed` or `ChildVerificationFailed` then an error occurred during the discovery process.
       - For `HTTPsGetFailed`, verify that the BMC is pingable by its component name (xname).
-If the component name (xname) of the BMC is not resolvable, then more time may be needed for DNS to update.
+        - If the component name (xname) of the BMC is not resolvable, then more time may be needed for DNS to update.

-            If hostname it does resolve, issue a discovery request to HSM:
+        - If hostname does resolve, then issue a discovery request to HSM:

             ```bash
             cray hsm inventory discover create --xnames $NEW_BMC_XNAME
             ```

-13. Verify that the nodes are enabled in the HSM.
+1. (`ncn-mw#`) Verify that the nodes are enabled in the HSM.

     ```bash
-    cray hsm state components describe $NEW_NODE_XNAME
+    cray hsm state components describe $NEW_NODE_XNAME --format toml
+    ```

+    Beginning of example output:

+    ```toml
     Type = "Node"
     Enabled = true
     State = "Off"
-    . . .
     ```

-14. If necessary, enable the nodes in the HSM database \(in this example, the nodes are `x3000c0s27b[1-4]n0`\).
+1. (`ncn-mw#`) If necessary, enable the nodes in the HSM database \(in this example, the nodes are `x3000c0s27b[1-4]n0`\).

     ```bash
     cray hsm state components bulkEnabled update --enabled true --component-ids x3000c0s27b1n0,x3000c0s27b2n0,x3000c0s27b3n0,x3000c0s27b4n0
     ```

-15. Use boot orchestration to power on and boot the nodes.
+1. (`ncn-mw#`) Use boot orchestration to power on and boot the nodes.

     Specify the appropriate BOS template for the node type.

     ```bash
-    cray bos session create --template-uuid cle-VERSION \
+    cray bos v1 session create --template-uuid cle-VERSION \
         --operation reboot --limit x3000c0s27b1n0,x3000c0s27b2n0,x3000c0s27b3n0,x3000c0s27b4n0
     ```